GooeyPancake/victor/tools/vector-BLE/README.md

 * The SSH authorization is interesting.
 It isn't clear if SSH is available on release firmware.
 I didn't see anything like a ssh server in the file system images
 * The SDK proxy is interesting.
 It would be nice to extend the regular Anki Vector SDK to allow this option

-The full protocol is documented in a write up called Vector-BLE.pdf in the Documents folder, and can be found in [Vector-TRM](http://randym.name/Vector-TRM.pdf)
+The full protocol is documented in a write up called Vector-TRM.pdf

 ### Prerequisites